ashik5757/Hotel-List-Project/README.md

 - **Appearance Toggle** : User can change the Appearance of the UI between dark and light mode using a button.

 - **API & Database** : For the frontend, API endpoints have created in Django.
-These Django API endpoints can fetch and update the data to the MySQL database and have the fetch function of some external API(""https://developer.hotelbeds.com/").
+These Django API endpoints can fetch and update the data to the MySQL database and have the fetch function of some external API (https://developer.hotelbeds.com/).

 ---